 The 20-year Rover/Honda collaboration produced some respectable models that revived Rover’s reputation.
-Do any attract investment potential?
+Here are our favourites

 The days of a decent £300 Rover 216 are now long gone.
-Survivors are enthusiast-treasured beauties, few rough examples remaining.
-Prices range from £500 for 1.4-litre hatchbacks, to £1500 for clean 216 or 220 coupes.
-The highest-valued cars are Honda-engined and the Rover T-Series 2-litre models; the ‘Tomcat’ Turbo, for example, is a £3500 rarity.
+Survivors are enthusiast-treasured beauties, with few rough examples remaining.
+The highest-valued cars are Honda-engined and the Rover T-Series 2.0-litre models; the ‘Tomcat’ Turbo, for example, is particularly prized.

-Convertibles carry premiums over hatches/saloons as do the rare estates.
+Convertibles carry premiums over hatches and saloons, as do the rare estates.
 The R8’s 30th birthday helped revive interest this year and with more people realising their charms, values look set to rise modestly in the future.

 That trend continues, the succeeding 75’s popularity proving far more enduring.
-The 600 is a curiosity, but values dwindling at £1000-£1500 prove it to be little more.
-The 620ti sharing its driveline with the 200 Tomcat for half the price, however, makes it a comparative bargain.
+The 620ti sharing its driveline with the 200 Tomcat for about half the price, however, makes it a comparative bargain.

 The BL/Honda tie-up’s first real joint venture was intended to create a replacement for Rover’s ageing SD1 and to give Honda its first attempt at a large luxury car for the American and European markets.
 The fruits were the 800 and Legend.
 The Legend was exclusively four-door, where Rover later offered a coupe and a five-door fastback in addition to the popular saloon body.
 Powerplants included Honda’s C-series V6, Rover 2-litres in O, M and T-series flavour, plus turbocharged derivatives of the latter two.
 Later, the Honda V6 was replaced by Rover’s KV6.
 The 800 was modern, luxurious and upmarket; a British saloon to take on the world and priced competitively enough to undercut Saab’s 9000, and on par with the Audi 100.